 The first day open was October 20, 2006.
 That was also the day that Libby zapped herself silly plugging in a fridge with wet hands.
 The two have learned a lot since that opening day.

 They were the second restaurant like this that they knew of in the country.
-The original restaurant is One World Café in Salt Lake City Utah.
-The founder of that restaurant, Denise Cerreta, was so gracious and helped Brad and Libby open a slightly different version of her pay-what –you-can café.
-Since then, there have been many other restaurants popping up all over the country.
+The original restaurant is One World Café in Salt Lake City, UT.
+The founder of that restaurant, Denise Cerreta, was so gracious in helping Brad and Libby open a slightly different version of her pay-what-you-can café.
+Since then, there have been many other restaurants based on similar models popping up all over the country.

 Two years after opening, SAME Café expanded to the retail space directly next door and a hole was cut in the wall.
 They can now accommodate about 50 seats for lunch.